-But, as with almost everything online, there is always a way to fake your following, and appear much more popular than you really are.
-Thanks to the recent expose by the New York Times, the issues of fake followers and automated bots have been a hot topic in the marketing world recently.
+Thanks to a recent expose by the New York Times, the issues of fake followers and automated bots have been a hot topic in the marketing world recently, and with good reason.

-As we discussed in one of our own recent articles though, it’s not as much about the big accounts as people may think.
-Micro-influencers - those with smaller, more concentrated followings - are becoming more and more popular.
-A big part of that is due to their legitimacy and believability.
+We talk all the time about how a large following is not the same as an engaged following, and having a smaller following is not the same as getting a small response from that following.
+Micro-influencers - those with smaller, more concentrated (usually niche) followings - are becoming more and more popular.
+A big part of that is due to their legitimacy.
 While it is just as easy to fake a small following as it is a large one, the best micro-influencers have curated a dedicated following of genuine accounts, and feature far fewer fake accounts than larger influencers.

 What are fake followers/ bots?

-Fake followers can take many forms on social media, but the simplest definition is that these are accounts created by a company or individual that do not reflect a real person.
-They are usually created by companies that then sell these fake followers to individuals to help boost their follower count.
+Fake followers are accounts created by a company or individual that do not belong to a real, individual human being.
+They're dummy accounts, usually created by companies that then sell these "fake followers" to individuals to help boost their follower count.

 - Scheduling bots: These bots send out certain tweets at set times throughout the day.
 These are not always a bad thing though.
 For instance, Big Ben - the landmark clock in London- has a twitter account that simply tweets out the word “BONG” on the hour every hour, just like the clock itself.